 - Participating to show examples and lead/ coach group activities.

-- Be an example of how to behave during activities (washing hands, leading lines, etc.).
+- Be an example/ role model of how a TOPP KID behaves during activities (washing hands, leading lines, anti-bullying, etc.).

 What it means to be a Junior Leader: